inet-framework/inet/doc/src/users-guide/ch-apps.rst

 Depending on the type of opening the connection (active/passive), the application may be either a client or a server.
 In passive mode, the application will listen on the given local local port and wait for an incoming connection.
-In active mode, the application will bind to given local local address and local port and connect to the given address and port.
+In active mode, the application will bind to the given local local address and local port and connect to the given address and port.
 It is possible to use an ephemeral port as a local port.